mc3/serverPKI/docs/db.rst

 * **Certinstances** - issued certificate instances.

-  * id - the primary key.
-In case of local cert, id is the x509 serial.
   * state - state of instance (see :ref:`State Table <States>`), one of

     * reserved - being issued